-The analysis of the 2010 Provincial Government Budget Documents conducted at NEFC revealed that, when compared to 2009, there is an improved level of compliance with the requirements of the Budget and Expenditure Instructions (BEI) issued by the Department of Treasury in May 2010. (www.treasury.gov.pg).
+The preliminary analysis of the 2011 Provincial Government Budget Documents conducted by the NEFC identified that, when compared to 2010 and earlier years there continues to be an improved level of compliance with the requirements of the Budget and Expenditure Instructions (BEI) issued by the Department of Treasury each year.(www.treasury.gov.pg).

-Unspent Grants
+6.2 Unspent Grants

-Many provincial administrations rolled over significant amounts of national grants into the Provincial Government Operating Account for use in future years.
-This practice, which is in accord with both Budget and Expenditure Instructions and a Finance Instruction leaves no or very little assurance for Treasury that funds have been or will be used for their intended purpose.
+Many provincial administrations continue to roll over significant amounts of national grants into the Provincial Government Operating Account for use in future years.
+This practice, which is in accordance with both Budget and Expenditure Instructions and a Finance Instruction provides Treasury with little assurance that funds have been or will be used for their intended purpose.